Integrations

 }

-UserPromptSubmit — injects the last queried Engram context before each prompt.
+UserPromptSubmit — injects the last queried Waystone context before each prompt.
 Stop — automatically extracts facts from the session when Claude finishes responding.
 Together these give you full automatic memory with no manual intervention.

 Agent instructions (CLAUDE.md)